-Seen under the microscope parts of the rock appear somewhat brecciated.
+Seen under the microscope parts of the rock appear somewhat breceiated.
 The rock is well crystallized, but nevertheless the organisms are perfectly preserved.
-The rock is composed of a branching Lithothamnion (one specimen

-The rock is composed of a branching Lithothamnion (one specimen of Orbitoides has it growing upon the surface), foraminifera, echinoderm plates, polyzoa, and molluscan shell-fragments.
+The rock is composed of a branching Lithothannion (one specimen of Orbitoides has it growing upon the surface), foraminifera, echinoderm plates, polyzoa, and molluscan shell-fragments.

-The foraminifera are as follows :---
+The foraminifera are as follows:-